 We walked all over the city of Victoria, hiked the 10 kilometer trail around Elk / Beaver Lake Regional Park, went on a 25 km bike trip with Trek Bicycles, headed out to Church and State Winery, partied at many restaurants and bars, and of course, attended my friend’s wedding at the gorgeous Bear Mountain Resort.

 There’s no shortage of things to see and do in Victoria.

 After 10 days in and around Victoria, we were on the move again.
 Heading north, we made our way to the coastal city of Campbell River, followed by Nanaimo, Parksville and Courtenay.
 The natural beauty on the island is unbelievable.
-We spent our days visiting with family and friends, while enjoying all that these destinations had to offer.
+We spent our days visiting with family and friends, eating at our friend Darryl’s cafe, and enjoying all that these destinations had to offer.

 From seeing “Goats On The Roof” in Coombs and the protected Douglas Fir Trees of Cathedral Grove, to witnessing traditional Tyee Fishing in Campbell River and hiking around the Little Qualicum Falls National Park near Parksville, it really was an amazing time.

 We finished up our travels with a couple of days to ourselves, to catch our breath, back in Victoria.
 It was wonderful to see everyone – and I mean everyone.
 I can’t even count the number of people we were able to visit with.
 It was amazing and we’re so fortunate to have such a great friends and family.

 We drove our rental car to the ferry, and crossed the strait back to the mainland (we even saw Orcas from the ferry!).
 We then drove from the terminal to downtown Vancouver, dropped off the rental car, took the metro line to the airport, and flew on a red-eye, 12 hour flight back to our paradisical home in Grenada.